-The Wycinanki becomes the stencil which is placed on a leather hard plate then covered with a coloured slip.
+In my ceramic work, the Wycinanki becomes a stencil which is placed on a leather hard plate then covered with a colored slip.
 When the slip hardens, I remove the paper and the design is revealed.
 The plates are bisque fired then fired again with a clear glaze, making them food safe.

 Polish traditional dress and table linens were intricately embroidered.
 The Polish region of Kashubia is known for beautiful flower designs which I have also started using in my pottery.
 These designs can be seen here in Ontario in the town of Wilno, painted on houses and barns.
 The same paper resist process is used as well as some mishima and sgraffito.